Brandon Lowe Player Props: Rays vs. Athletics

-On Saturday, Brandon Lowe (coming off going 1-for-5) and the Tampa Bay Rays face the Oakland Athletics, whose starting pitcher will be Shintaro Fujinami.
-First pitch is at 4:10 PM ET.
+Brandon Lowe -- 1-for-2 with a home run and three RBI in his last game -- will be in action for the Tampa Bay Rays versus the Oakland Athletics, with James Kaprielian on the hill, on April 9 at 1:10 PM ET.

-He had a one-hit performance in his previous game (1-for-5) against the Nationals.
+He collected three RBI (going 1-for-2 with a home run and three walks) in his previous game against the Athletics.

 Brandon Lowe Game Info & Props vs. the Athletics